Diego-dcv/emergence-matrioshka/docs/curatorial-process.md

 #### NFT1 Bridge Series

-**Intervention**: Addition of human figure silhouette in fractal landscape
+**Intervention**: Addition of an observing human figure silhouette in fractal landscape

 **Rationale**:
 - **Conceptual Enhancement**: Visualizes the AI-human collaboration central to the project
-- **Meta-Narrative**: "The observer observing" - documents the act of documenting AI emergence
+- **Meta-Narrative**: "The observer is observed by the observing figure" - documents the act of documenting AI emergence
 - **Scale Provision**: Human figure provides dimensional reference for fractal complexity
 - **Collaborative Authenticity**: Represents the curatorial role explicitly rather than hiding human involvement